jmblack15/Leave-request-dashboard/README.md

 ``bash
 npm test

-## 🧩 What UI5 components were used
+## 🧩 Why UI5 components were not used

-SAP UI5 Web Components for React: @ui5/webcomponents-react

-components like Table, Button, SegmentedButton, Input
+Only Tailwind was used because the @ui5/webcomponents-react library is not compatible with Next15.